Betsy Henson – Colon and Liver Cancer Patient Story

 Just before Christmas, Betsy's doctors induced labor, and Ellie arrived weighing 6 pounds, 15 ounces – despite being three weeks early.
 "I remember when Ellie was born, the doctors said, 'She's perfect.'
 After all of this, she was a miracle," Betsy says.
 Ellie didn't even require a trip to the NICU.

 For a month after Ellie's birth, Betsy had a break from treatment.
 Chemotherapy had helped shrink the tumors, and now the surgical team was ready to do its part.
 One unknown remained: how much the cancer had spread to Betsy's liver.
-Colorectal surgeon Dr. Jennifer Holder-Murray and liver surgeon Dr. Alan Tsung performed the operation together.
+Colorectal surgeon Dr. Jennifer Holder-Murray and Betsy's liver surgeon performed the operation together.
 It was a success, and Betsy didn't have to lose any of her liver.

 By the end of winter, Betsy's medical team pronounced her cancer-free.
 "All my doctors were awesome, just so personable and so caring," Betsy says.
 "They cried with me at my diagnosis and visited me at Magee after Ellie was born.
 I still text one of my nurses almost every day."